SymfonyCasts/symfony5/sfcasts/ep1/json-api.md

 updates this text right here with the new number.
 So how do we return, JSON?
 Remember our only job in a controller is to return a Symfony response.
 Object in JSON is nothing more than a response object that has a JSON string in it instead of HTML.
-So we could say return new response here and then maybe JSON and code some data and put it inside there.
+So we could say return new `Response()` here and then maybe JSON and code some data and put it inside there.

-But instead we're going to say return new JSON response and we're going to pass this whatever data we want to JSON and code.
+But instead we're going to say return new `JsonResponse()` and we're going to pass this whatever data we want to JSON and code.
 So I'll make an array.
-Now, how about let's have a boat's key set to current vote count.
-Now you may have just think I violated my rule of always returning a Symfony response object, but in reality, JSON response is a subclass of response back.
-If you want, you can hit hold command or control and bump into that, jump into that and you can literally see JSON response extends response.
+Now, how about let's have a `votes` key set to `$currentVoteCount`.
+Now you may have just think I violated my rule of always returning a Symfony response object, but in reality, `JsonResponse()` is a subclass of response back.
+If you want, you can hit hold command or control and bump into that, jump into that and you can literally see `JsonResponse` extends `Response`.
 It's nothing more than a nice shortcut method for creating a JSON response.
 It'll JSON and code this data for us.
-We'll also set the content type header two application slash.
-JSON, so that's nice.
+We'll also set the content type header two `application/json`, so that's nice.
 All right, so let's try this.
-I'm going to copy this URL right here and I'll open up a new tab, but a local as a thousand flash comments, plastic 10 flash up and hello JSON and point.
+I'm going to copy this URL right here and I'll open up a new tab, but a localhost:8000/comments/10/vote/ and hello JSON and point.

-So the big takeaway here is that JSON responses are nothing special, just return a JSON respond to object and actually we can be even more lazy than this.
-Instead of returning new JSON response, which I auto completed to get the use statement, you can say return this->JSON, that makes absolutely no difference at all.
-It's still JSON and it still creates a JSON response behind the scenes and actually later this JSON function actually unlocks internally.
+So the big takeaway here is that JSON responses are nothing special, just return a `JsonResponse` to object and actually we can be even more lazy than this.
+Instead of returning new `JsonResponse`, which I auto completed to get the use statement, you can say return `$this->json()`, that makes absolutely no difference at all.
+It's still JSON and it still creates a `JsonResponse` behind the scenes and actually later this JSON function actually unlocks internally.
 If you have Symfony serializer installed, it will actually use the serializer to JSON and Cove.
 This data, which is able to see, realize objects.
 Super powerful concept, but beyond the scope of this tutorial.
 So